Are you constantly scratching your head?

 How to treat?

-One of the simplest and cheapest ways to get rid of scabs on scalp is to soften flakes.
+One of the simplest and cheapest ways to get rid of scabs is to soften flakes.

 You can do this with a warm compress.